mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

 ## Ibn Rushd (Averroes) (1126–1198)

-* Throughout his life Averroeshad to defend philosophy against attacks from conservative Muslims.
+* Throughout his life Averroeshad had to defend philosophy against attacks from conservative Muslims.
 In response to al-Ghazali's *Incoherence of the philosophers* he wrote a book called *Incoherence of the incoherence*, defending the right of human reason to investigate matters of theology.
 He also wrote a treatise, *The harmony of philosophy and religion*.
 Is the